 Rochelle Clark used to play rugby union for the English team Saracens.
 Since her first professional game in 2003, she has been one of the best rugby players in the world for women.

-She has been playing for her country’s national team since she was nine years old, which was in 2003.
-Clark was a great student and athlete, and she didn’t have to wait long to get on the field!
+She has played for her country’s national team since 2003, when she was nine.
+Clark was a great student and athlete; she didn’t have to wait long to get on the field!

-Clark is famous for how good she is at sports.
-She can do things that most people would find hard.
-She moves very quickly, which gives her an edge in any game.
+Clark is famous for her sports skills.
+She can do things that most people would find hard and moves quickly, giving her an edge in any game.

 She has won seven Six Nations championships and has more international caps than anyone else in England’s history.